 How do I know if wholesale is right for my handmade soap & skincare?

 Selling your handmade soap wholesale is not a one-size fits all solution for all soapmakers.
 It works amazing for most, but you might be different and that's okay.

 Find Out If You Are Ready to Wholesale

-If you aren’t sure if you are ready to jump on the wholesale train, join us in the Resource Library and snag our Wholesale Checklist resource to find out!
+If you aren't sure if you are ready to jump on the wholesale train, join us in Next Level and snag our Wholesale Checklist resource to find out!

 If you want to learn the basics of selling your handmade soap wholesale, common terms you need to acquainted with, and if it's right for you, we created a quickstart guide for wholesaling handmade soap, too!

 If you already wholesale your soap + skincare products, help another soapmaker out and answer this question in the comments below: Why do you wholesale?